ScriptEdcurriculum/advanced_scavengerhunt_startercode/README.md

-# Advanced Scavenger Hunt
+# Halloween HTML & CSS Challenge

 ## Overview
-You will complete a [series of challenges](clues.md) that will test your skills on topics covered in ScriptEd year 1.
+You will complete a [series of challenges](clues.md) that will test your skills on HTML and CSS topics covered in ScriptEd year 1.

 ## Instuctions
-1. Pair up with a partner or group
+1. Pair up with a partner
 2. Open up the [cloud9](https://c9.io/).
 This is where you will write your code.
 (You can also use [popcode](https://popcode.org/) to test your code)
 4. Navigate to [clues.md](clues.md)
 5. Follow the intructions to complete each task